ArchitectusInanis/ArchitectusInanis/README.md

 ---

-### Omnisector
+### The Architect Labyrinth

-I am dedicating more time to honing my skills and as a result, I've consolidated my expertise into a single, comprehensive public project: **Omnisector**.
+I am dedicating more time to honing my skills and as a result, I've consolidated my expertise into a single, comprehensive public project: **The Architect Labyrinth**.
 This project serves as a definitive showcase of my capabilities, demonstrating the full breadth of my skills and reflecting my evolution as a developer since I was 17.

 ---